 Most of the acts of violence related in By Hands Now Known were committed by law enforcement officials or by persons, such as bus drivers, performing public functions.
 This is significant because beginning in the late nineteenth century the Supreme Court embraced the legal concept of “state action,” according to which the federal government’s ability to prosecute violations of Blacks’ constitutional rights was limited to crimes committed by public officials, not by private individuals.
 Police officers and sheriffs were certainly state actors, and the federal government could have taken legal action against them but almost never did.
 The justices also adopted a rigid understanding of states’ rights and federalism, ruling as early as 1873 in the Slaughter-House Cases that despite the Fourteenth Amendment, which barred states from denying to any person the equal protection of the laws, most of the constitutional rights enjoyed by Americans remained under the purview of the states, not the nation.

 The Court’s limited interpretation of the constitutional changes brought about during Reconstruction continued well into the twentieth century.
-In a ruling in a 1945 murder case, the Court declared that murder and assault, even when motivated by the desire to violate the victim’s constitutional rights, must be prosecuted under state, not federal, laws.
-The case involved a sheriff, Claude Screws, and two deputies who shot and killed a Black man on a courthouse lawn in Baker County, Georgia.
+In a ruling in a 1945 murder case, the Court declared that the instructions in the case failed to require the jury to find that the defendants acted willfully if it voted to convict.
+The case involved a sheriff, Claude Screws, and two deputies who beat a Black man to death on a courthouse lawn in Baker County, Georgia.
 Screws was prosecuted and convicted in federal court, but the Supreme Court overturned the verdict.
 Even though Georgia authorities refused to take action against the killers, the hands of the federal government were tied.

 For good measure, three justices—Owen Roberts, Felix Frankfurter, and Robert Jackson—reflecting the prevailing historical orthodoxy, declared in a separate opinion that Reconstruction legislation authorizing federal protection of Blacks’ rights was motivated by a “vengeful spirit” on the part of northerners after the Civil War.
 For members of the Supreme Court to view expanding the rights of Blacks as a form of punishment to whites did not bode well for a broader understanding of the federal government’s power to protect Black citizens.
 Overall, Burnham writes, the federal courts “rendered nearly toothless the Reconstruction-era statutes that specifically targeted racist terror.”
 As for Screws, in 1958 he was elected to the Georgia Senate.